apotheon/xztools/README.md

 endeavor to make reasonable changes to suit.
 Otherwise, rejection may just lead to releasing this set of new tools as a separate package altogether.

+## clone and configure

+If maintainers have given you an account for this repository, you can clone (and check out) a repository using that account by following the following process.
+It assumes you keep all your fossrec hosted projects in `~/fossrec`, repository files in `~/fossrec/repos`, and project checkout directories in `~/fossrec` itself.
+It also assumes a username of `username`.
+Change the commands as needed to suit your specific setup.
+The `fossil user password` command will require you to set the password for your user account locally;
+otherwise, it just assigns you a short, random password, which will not be the same password as what you use on the fossrec.com website.

+    cd ~/fossrec/repos
+    fossil clone https://username@fossrec.com/u/apotheon/xztools/index.cgi xztools.fossil
+    fossil user password username -R xztools.fossil
+    cd ..
+    mkdir xztools
+    cd xztools
+    fossil open ../repos/xztools.fossil

+At this point, you should have an open checkout of the repository.
+The default configuration for Fossil actually automatically syncs with upstream at FossRec on every commit.
+We'll change that at some point, but for now that isn't really a huge problem.

 ## development

 1. Modify one of the `bz*` tools to work with xz instead of bzip2.